What Is Flare?#

 Flare has the following native data acquisition protocols at these stages of development:

-• The State Connector allows querying of verifiable, non-changing data from other chains and the internet.
+- The Flare Data Connector allows querying of verifiable, non-changing data from other chains and the internet.

 Developing on Flare#